bbc/tal/other/contributing.md

 safely include it under the terms of the Apache Licence, Version 2.0, protecting the project and anyone who uses it.

-The CLA is a license agreement only; it does not transfer copyright ownership and does not change your rights to use your own Contributions for any other purpose.
+The CLA is a licence agreement only; it does not transfer copyright ownership and does not change your rights to use your own Contributions for any other purpose.

 ### Completing the Contributor License Agreement